 The engine is fine, but it’s not a FAST engine.
 If you’ve ridden any liter-class sport or naked bike, that’s what a fast engine feels like.
 Or even if you’ve ridden a big-capacity cruiser, especially one that has been worked (so I’ve been told by people worth listening to).

 I’d put riding the Indian Scout Bobber in roughly the same category as riding a Triumph Bonneville.
-It’s enough or a lot of everyday fun, but line yourself up next to a BMW S 1000 RR and watch them disappear from basically any speed.
+It’s enough for a lot of everyday fun, but line yourself up next to a BMW S 1000 RR at the lights and watch them disappear (this has happened to me a lot).

 Other parts of the Indian Scout Bobber are also fun, but not sporty.
 You have a 31 degree lean angle (which means scraping a lot) and only two-piston calipers on a single disc.
 Sportier bikes have four-piston calipers on twin discs.
 This isn’t a bike made to bring yourself up to a halt repeatedly in frisky riding.